Context Class

 %context {

-// … one declaration per palette token
+// … one declaration per semantic token

-@each $color in map-keys($context-colors) {
+@each $color in map.keys($context-colors) {

 &.#{$color} { @include context($color); }